MLB playoffs back at the Globe with Texas Rangers part of them, and not neutral 3 years after COVID

 Before Texas played Game 3 against the Orioles with the opportunity to complete a sweep and advance to its first ALCS since 2011, Young reflected on how special it was during the pandemic to be able to play the World Series.

-Young said so many groups combined to make it happen, from MLB, the Rangers and the city of Arlington, to the Major League Baseball Players Association, the owners and the league's broadcast partners.
+Young said so many groups worked together to make it happen, from MLB, the Rangers and the city of Arlington, to the Major League Baseball Players Association, the owners and the league's broadcast partners.

 “Everybody came together to give people entertainment at a time it was desperately needed,” Young said.
 “Everybody knew our country needed it.”